vraj7/Todo-app/README.md

 Simple todo rest api implementation
 # To install
 npm install
-# to Run the project
+# To Run the project
 npm start